Mircus/TMCTS/README.md

 ## 📄 License

-This research initiative and all code are licensed under the **MIT License**.
+This project is licensed under the **Holomathics Non-Commercial License (HNCL)**.

+- ✅ Free for academic research, education, and personal use
+- ❌ Commercial use requires separate licensing

-See [`Topological-MCTS-ARC-main/LICENSE`](Topological-MCTS-ARC-main/LICENSE) for details.
+For commercial licensing inquiries, contact: [info@holomathics.com](mailto:info@holomathics.com) See [`Topological-MCTS-ARC-main/LICENSE`](Topological-MCTS-ARC-main/LICENSE) for details.

 ---